Clifton Community School is a secondary school which is part of WPT

 What should I do if I think my child had special education needs?

-Contact the school directly to discuss any concerns you may have.
-Mrs Kerry Wade (Assistant Headteacher and named SENDCO) or Miss Natalie Harp (Curriculum Support Manager are available on 01709 515005 or firstname.lastname@example.org or email@example.com
+Contact the school directly to discuss any concerns you may have Mrs Natalie Griffin (Curriculum Support Manager) is available on 01709 515005 or firstname.lastname@example.org

 How will school support my child?

-Our Assistant Head Teacher and Curriculum Support Manager oversee all support and progress of any child requiring additional help across the school.
+Our Assistant Head Teacher and non-teaching SENDCo oversee all support and progress of any child requiring additional help across the school.

 The class teacher will oversee, plan and work with each child with special educational needs or disabilities in their class to ensure that progress in every area is made.
 Sometimes, some students require additional support to make progress across the curriculum, because they are significantly below the expectations for their age.
 Then, the Assistant Head Teacher and Curriculum Support Manager are responsible for organising intervention for an individual or small group of students, which might include one of these provisions, for example: